 To reinforce our Board's philosophy that meaningful ownership in our Company provides greater alignment between our Board and our shareholders, our Board adopted a share ownership policy.
 The share ownership policy requires non-employee directors who receive compensation from our Company to own a number of our ordinary shares equal to three times their annual cash retainer, with such values determined annually based on the average daily closing price of our ordinary shares for the previous calendar year.
-Due to the impacts of the COVID-19 pandemic on our business and share price, our Board determined that the required ownership levels in place at the end of 2019 would continue to apply for 2021 and 2022.

 Non-employee directors have five years from their appointment to meet the requirements of the share ownership policy and are required to retain 50% of the net after-tax shares received in respect of equity awards until they are in compliance.
-All of our non-employee directors who receive compensation for their service as a director have met their objectives within the five-year period.
+All of our non-employee directors who receive compensation for their service as a director have exceeded or are on track to meet their objectives within the five-year period.